 Identification of one or more “black swan” risks

 The WP1 brainstorming activity identified a number of risks which were not well known or understood within the industry.
 These have been documented in the WP1 report and described in a webinar which was used to further raise awareness.
+A subset of these risks were simulated to assess the severity of the impact and results are presented in the WP2 report.

 Contribution to behind the meter DSR regulation processes